 What is deployment?

-On the surface, deployment may just seem like going somewhere else in the world to fulfill your service.
-But, it is more complicated than time away from home and includes things like training, personal preparation, returning home and reintegration.
+On the surface, deployment may just seem like going somewhere else in the world to support the mission.
+But deployment also includes things like training, personal preparation, returning home and reintegration.

 Who is impacted by deployment?

-- Service members across all branches of the United States military, including the National Guard and reserve forces, may receive deployment orders at some point in their military career.
+- Service members across all branches of the United States military, including the National Guard and reserve forces, may deploy at some point in their military career.
 Understanding what to expect may help as you go through the deployment cycle.
 It’s a good idea to keep family and loved ones involved so they can support you throughout the experience.